-We extract the wealth distribution from the NLSY79 for all waves that provide information on wealth.
-A visual impression of the fairly equal distribution of wealth when individuals are young in 1986 and the steady increase in the spread as the cohort becomes older is provided by the left figure in fig. 3.
+We extract the wealth distribution from the NLSY79 for all waves that provide information on wealth.40 A visual impression of the fairly equal distribution of wealth when individuals are young in 1986 and the steady increase in the spread as the cohort becomes older is provided by the left figure in fig. 3.
 The spread increases as some individuals become poorer as they were initially and some become richer.
 Both the left and the right legs move outwards.
 The right figure shows the density as predicted by our model with the (close to perfect) fit for 2008.
 We will discuss this and other fits in detail below.

 The NLSY data is also used for computing various parameters in our model.
 An overview of those parameters and also of exogenously fixed parameters is in table 1 below.
 The unit of time in our model is 1 year.
-We match the average duration in employment and unemployment by the job arrival rate $\mu$ and the separation rate s (implying an average unemployment rate of 5.1%).
-The average (monthly) wage in 1986 is $\hat{w}$ and the (annual) growth rate of labour income is g.
-All nominal values are expressed in prices of 2008.
-We infer unemployment benefits by assuming a replacement rate of 30%.
-This is a compromise between the higher statutory replacement rate and the fact that benefits are not paid forever in the US (but are done so in our model).
-The share for consumption $\xi$ is computed such that the natural borrowing limit (8) corresponds to the smallest (perceivable) wealth level in the data.
+Given that our model emphasizes transitions between employment and unemployment, we do not attempt to hit moments of income distributions.
+We rather match the average duration in employment and unemployment by the (annual) job arrival rate μ and the separation rate s (implying an average unemployment rate of 5.1%).
+The average (annual)

-&lt;sup>33We employ the NLSY variable "net worth", see Nagel (2013, ch.
+$^{^{40}}$ We employ the NLSY variable "net worth", see Nagel (2013, ch.
 6) for more background.